nuxeo-archives/nuxeo-distribution-tools/README.md

 ## Basics

-The following properties are exported from maven to Ant build file:
+The following properties are exported from Maven to Ant build file:

   - basedir -> maven.basedir
   - project.name -> maven.project.name